rockettheme/docs/Docs/joomla/templates/g4chimera/INDEX.md

 ---
-title: Chimera
+title: Chimera (Gantry 4 Edition)
-description: Your Guide to Using the Chimera Template for Joomla
+description: Your Guide to Using the Chimera (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!chimera:Chimera

 ---